tristanmontoya/StableSpectralElements.jl/docs/src/index.md

 ![CollapsedSEM](./assets/ref_tri.svg)

 ## Spatial Discretization
 All the information used to define the spatial discretization on the physical domain $\Omega$ is contained within a `SpatialDiscretization` structure, which is constructed using a `ReferenceApproximation` and a `MeshData` from StartUpDG.jl, which are stored as the fields `reference_approximation` and `mesh`.
 When the constructor for a `SpatialDiscretization` is called, the grid metrics are computed and stored `GeometricFactors` structure, with the field being `geometric_factors`.
-CLOUD.jl provides utilities to easily generate uniform periodic meshes on line segments, rectangles, or rectangular prisms; using such a mesh and `ref_elem_tri` defined previously, we can construct a spatial discretization on the domain $\Omega = [0,1] \times [0,1]$ with four edges in each direction (a total of $N_e = 32$ elements) as shown below:
+CLOUD.jl provides utilities to easily generate uniform periodic meshes on line segments, rectangles, or rectangular prisms; using such a mesh and `ref_elem_tri` defined previously, we can construct a spatial discretization on the domain $\Omega = [0,1] \times [0,1]$ with four edges in each direction (a total of $N_e = 32$ triangular elements) as shown below:

 ```julia
 julia> mesh = uniform_periodic_mesh(ref_elem_tri.reference_element,